-The specialty sections of Frontiers in Animal Science welcome submission of the following article types: Brief Research Report, Case Report, Conceptual Analysis, Data Report, General Commentary, Hypothesis and Theory, Methods, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Study Protocol, Systematic Review, Mini Review, Community Case Study, General Commentary and Technology Report.
+The specialty sections of Frontiers in Animal Science welcome submission of the following article types: Brief Research Report, Case Report, Conceptual Analysis, Correction, Data Report, Editorial, Focused Review, Hypothesis and Theory, Methods, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Study Protocol, Systematic Review, Mini Review, Community Case Study, General Commentary and Technology Report.

 When submitting a manuscript to Frontiers in Animal Science, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Fax +41 (0)21 510 17 01

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact email@example.com